legacysurvey/legacysurvey/pages/dr10/description.rst

 The filter curves are available for `BASS g-band`_, `BASS r-band`_, `MzLS z-band`_, `MzLS z-band with corrections`_, `DECaLS g-band`_, `DECaLS r-band`_ and `DECaLS z-band`_.
 The curves "with corrections" include terms to correct for the telescope, corrector, camera and atmosphere.
+XXX add i-band?

 Starting with `DR6`_, PSF photometry uses the same PSF models (and sky background subtraction) for zeropoint-fitting as is later used in cataloging.
-So, for DR9, the measured fluxes for PS1 stars should be completely self-consistent.
+So, for DR10 the measured fluxes for PS1 stars should be completely self-consistent.

 The WISE Level 1 images and the `unWISE`_ image stacks are on a Vega system.
 We have converted these to an AB system using the `recommended conversions by the WISE team`_.
 Namely,